Complete Guide

 Manage Cashflow Commitment

-Keep EMIs within manageable percentage of operating cashflow with stress-testing.
+Stress-test Keep EMIs within manageable percentage of operating cashflow.

-Cashflow Rule: Avoid committing more than 30–40% of predictable operating cashflow to fixed debt service if your business faces seasonality or volatility.
+Cashflow Rule: Do not use more than 30-40 percent of predictable operating cashflow in fixed debt service in case your business is seasonal or volatile.

 Staggered/Balloon Structures